gvwilson/thirdbit/src/fiction/makers-return/index.md

 This time Violet's smile was real.
 "It's not so bad."
 Her smile slipped a little.
-"I think I spend most of the time asleep.
+"I spend most of the time asleep.
 Not regular sleep but, you know, frozen.
 I think I've been asleep for a lot longer than I realized."